 Division of Labor: The Foundation of Specialization

 The concept of the division of labor is inextricably linked to specialization.
 The division of labor involves breaking down a complex production process into smaller, more manageable tasks, each of which can be performed by a different worker or group of workers.
-This allows individuals to become highly proficient in their specific task, leading to increased speed, accuracy, and overall efficiency.
+Even so, this allows individuals to become highly proficient in their specific task, leading to increased speed, accuracy, and overall efficiency.
 Adam Smith, in his seminal work The Wealth of Nations, famously illustrated this principle with the example of a pin factory, where specialized workers could produce significantly more pins than if each worker attempted to make a pin from start to finish.

 Comparative Advantage: Identifying the Optimal Focus